Kroc/retronym/docs/spec.md

     "This is a string!"

-The following regular expression describes a string literal.
+The following regular-expression describes a string literal.

 ```regex
 "[^"]+"